ButrosV/ship_prop_model/README.md

 # Ship Propulsion Prediction
 ***
 ## Task
-Implement machine learning pipeline and deploy it via API to predict vessel **shaftPower** and **speedOverGround** from environmental and engine data, including full support for data preprocessing, feature engineering, model training, evaluation, and hyperparameter tuning.
+Implement machine learning pipeline and deploy it via API to predict vessel **shaftPower** and **speedOverGround** from environmental and engine data, including full support for:
+- Data preprocessing
+- Feature engineering
+- Model training, evaluation, and hyperparameter tuning
+- Model deployment via API
-The challenge is to choose the most appropriate features, model and parameters as well as to deploy trained model into a FastAPI application.
+The goal is to select the best feature set, model, and parameters—and serve predictions through a robust FastAPI app.

 ## Description
-To reach project goals:
+### 1. Model Development
-#### 1. Develop a machine learning model that predicts two target variables:
+#### 1.1.
+Predicts two target variables:
 * `shaftPower`
 * `speedOverGround`

-using input features from Ship Power Prediction Dataset:
+#### 1.2.
+Input features from Ship Power Prediction Dataset:
 * A):
-    * cleaning, engineering and preprocessing from all 39 features of the source dataset.
+    * : All 37 features, fully cleaned and engineered.
 * B):
-    * selecting and engineering narrower, task specific, features:
+    * selecting and engineering narrower set of Task-specific 10 features:
         * **Weather data**: `windSpeed`, `windDirection`, `waveHeight`, `waveDirection`, `swellHeight`, `swellDirection`, `currentSpeed`, `currentDirection`, `airTemperature`
         * **Engine data**: `mainEngineMassFlowRate`

-##### 1.1.
+#### 1.3.
 Data Preprocessing

 * Load `.json` dataset into a pandas `DataFrame`
 * Handle missing values (e.g., replace NaNs with 0s or drop rows)
 * Normalize features using `StandardScaler`
-* Drop irrelevant or highly collinear features based on configuration
+* Drop irrelevant or highly collinear features
 * Optional: use `--task_features` flag to train only on features mentioned in the task
 * Use the `FeatureSelector` class to dynamically remove features based on task flags or correlation thresholds.

-##### 1.2.
+#### 1.4.
 Feature Engineering

 Implemented via a custom `FeatureEngineer` class:
 * For case A) - all features utilized:
     * Angular decomposition of direction-based features (e.g., wind/heading)
-    * Force vector breakdowns for environment-driven features
+    * Force vector breakdowns for environment force features
-    * Time-based and derived metrics
+    * Time-based and derived features
     * adjust time and directional features for preserving circularity (cos/sin)
 * For case B) - narrower, task specific, features set used:
     * adjust directional features for preserving circularity (cos/sin)

-##### 1.3.
+#### 1.5.
 Model Selection
-See model comparison in `.\notebooks\ship_hw_EDA_experiments.ipynb`.
+- See model comparison in `.\notebooks\ship_hw_EDA_experiments.ipynb`.

-Final setup used:
+- Final setup used:
-* `RegressorChain` wrapper with:
-  * XGBoost (`XGBRegressor`)
+    * `RegressorChain` wrapper with XGBoost (`XGBRegressor`)
-* Option to tune using:
+    * Optional tuning with:
         * `RandomizedSearchCV` + `GridSearchCV`
         * Auto-sampled hyperparameter ranges for`GridSearchCV` from normal distributions around `RandomizedSearchCV` best results.

-##### 1.4.
-Evaluation
-Metrics used to compare models for model selection:
+#### 1.6.
+Evaluation Metrics
 * R² Score
 * RMSE
 * MAE